madxrebel/Photo_Ninja_Clone/README.md

 - Client-side validation
 - Validating text fields, email IDs
-- Popup a message on submitting contact fomm
+- Popup a message on submitting contact form
 <!-- - Counting characters in a field and restricting text field length -->